GENDER IN LANGUAGE PROJECT

 This grammar identifies all sites of gendered personal reference in English (i.e. everywhere that linguistic gender aligns with the social gender of who is being referred to).
 We display the prescriptive masculine and feminine forms as well as extant gender-neutral forms (e.g. they) and gender-inclusive forms attested by nonbinary speakers (e.g. ze).
 It does not identify the sites of English grammar that do not have gendered personal references.
 Attestations of these genders are listed in References below.

 In the English personal pronoun system, only one masculine-feminine gender distinction exists: in third-person singular forms.
 While speakers' gender identities should not be inferred by the pronouns they use, we mark he as masculine and she as feminine linguistically.
 English is novel in its retention of the gender-neutral personal pronoun they, which survives from the time of Chaucer (around the 14th century) and is now the most popular (linguistically) nonbinary pronoun being used by many people to self-identify today.
 For this reason, we consider they to be both gender-neutral and gender-inclusive.
-Other neopronouns like ze [zi] have been proposed and adopted by speakers to varying degrees.
+Neopronouns like ze [zi] have been proposed and adopted by speakers to varying degrees.
+To see more classes of neopronouns, click here.

 In English, use of the inclusive honorific Mx.
 (IPA: [mɪks]) is common amongst nonbinary communities.